 “I think this experience was unforgettable, it was really wonderful in all aspects, from the people who were there, the gratitude of the people, to being part of it.”Affirmed María Alejandra Aguirre Álvarez, a fifth-semester student at the CES University School of Nursing.

-This time, 30 patients were intervened, from the municipalities of Medellín, Gómez Plata, San Pedro de los Milagros, Girardota, Copacabana, Puerto Berrío, Carmen de Viboral, Apartadó, Sopetrán, Barbosa, Santa Rosa, Concordia, Jardín, Yolombó, Envigado.
+This time 30 patients were involved, from the municipalities of Medellín, Gómez Plata, San Pedro de los Milagros, Girardota, Copacabana, Puerto Berrío, Carmen de Viboral, Apartado, Sopetrán, Barbosa, Santa rosa, Concordia, Jardín, Yolombó, Envigado.

 The fifth semester student of the Faculty of Nursing at CES University, Sofía Moreno Lombana, stated that “I would live this again, as many times as possible.
 I really liked this whole topic of medicine without borders, they come here, they don't know the language, but still they can give the care that is the purpose of all this: the well-being and quality of life of people”.

 The mission is organized by Fundación Las Américas and Operation Walk International with the support of the Health Secretariat of Medellín and Savia Salud, and its novelty is that it is the first time they have invited Nursing students.